ericgassel/VolleyComps-2.0/backend/src/README.md

 The data base is composed of separate Google Sheets files that each represent one team.
 For example, there will be a Google Sheets titled "St. Olaf", and another Google Sheets titled "Macalaster".

-Each Google Sheets contain the following five sheets "pages":
+Each Google Sheets contain the following four sheets "pages":

 - "roster"
     - columns in roster: [player_id, name, number, height, position, class, notes]
-- "schedule"
-    - columns in schedule: [team, date, location, outcome]
 - "spray_chart"
     - columns in spray_chart: [player_id, type, result, start_x, start_y, end_x, end_y, date]
 - "rotations"